Degree Student

 Do I get paid for doing the practical training?

 Practical training can be either paid or unpaid.
 The amount of a potential salary is agreed on between the student and the employer.
 Trainees who are paid for their work are in an employment relationship and make a work contract as well as a practical training agreement.
 Students can apply for student financial aid through Kela (if eligible) for the period of practical training whether doing the practical training in Finland or abroad.
 The salary affects the amount of the aid received from Kela.
 For information about Kela support please see Kela website.
 Students may, regardless of nationality, also apply for grant money for practical training completed abroad.
-Please see detailed information on practical training practices in the Internationalization through studies of the Elmo Student.
-You can also talk to your practical training coordinators or contact international services (on the website of Jamk).
+Please see detailed information on practical training abroad.
+You can also talk to your practical training coordinators or contact international services.

 How do I end my practical training?